truebelief/artemis_treeiso/README.md

 It is also suggested to decimate the point cloud to reasonable resolution (~2cm)

-Ground points must be removed before tree isolation
+Ground points must be removed prior to tree isolation

+**
 The mex files were all compiled under Windows 10 (64bit) Intel using Visual Studio 2019.
 If you need to compile on your own, please refer to the authors' sites for detailed steps.
 Links below:

 [cutpursuit](https://github.com/loicland/cut-pursuit), [mastools](https://github.com/plitkey/matlas_tools)